 To begin with, I had two very distinct advantages working for me when it came to training and both of these led to a successful business.

 The first one, and probably the most important, is that I am not afraid to work hard, or for long hours.
 I simply have no problem with the grind.
 (This can be a benefit and a curse).

 Since I had no fear of working hard, or of working long hours, I got into the habit of “working when I wasn’t working.”
-Which means that even when I wasn’t schedule at the desk or when I wasn’t training, I was simply there—I hung out at the gym pretty much all day.
+Which means that even when I wasn’t scheduled at the desk or when I wasn’t training, I was simply there—I hung out at the gym pretty much all day.

-Even after I stopped working front desk (it became impossible to schedule hours), I still stayed at the gym pretty much all day between 8am and 8pm.
+Even after I stopped working the front desk (it became impossible to schedule hours), I still stayed at the gym pretty much all day between 8am and 8pm.
 Even if I didn’t have clients, I knew that by being visible, and just being present to answer questions or help out with anything that was needed, I’d stay in people’s minds.

 So, the fact that I was completely willing to be a workhorse worked in my favor.

 Please forgive me for tooting my own horn, but people at the gym loved me.

 I helped people with form, gave nutrition advice, listened to people talk about their day.
 I fixed equipment if it was broken and made sure the members were happy.
 Heck, I helped shovel out their cars in the winter.